-With your kick serve it’s likely that your opponent will be able to tell the type of serve you’re hitting and generally speaking that’s okay.
+With your kick serve, your opponent will likely be able to tell the type of serve you’re hitting, and generally, that’s okay.

 For many players, the kick serve is their default second serve.
 Therefore, your opponent is already expecting you to hit with less pace and a higher margin for error, but they won’t know which direction you intend to hit the ball, i.e., out wide, at their body or down the middle.

-Being able to disguise your serve is something that players tend to benefit more from at higher levels of competition where every small advantage can make a huge difference, so don’t get too concerned if you’re just starting out and you’re a bit more obvious with your tosses.
+Being able to disguise your serve is something that players tend to benefit more from at higher levels of competition, where every small advantage can make a huge difference.
+Don’t get too concerned if you’re just starting a bit more obvious with your tosses.